jmpounders/uml_engy_5050/source/projects/transport.rst

 - the average number of neutrons per fission, ``nuBar``;
 - the scattering kernel, ``sigS``.

 You will be provided with a function, ``getXS``, that will automatically generate an array of these cross section structures.
 Each element of the array will be a set of cross sections corresponding to unique material.
 The position in the array corresponds to material identifier.
-In both Matlab and Python, the cross section array is obtained by the following code.
+In Matlab the cross section array is obtained by the following code.

 ::